 There are few things more likely to put me off carrying on a conversation with someone than if their response starts “no, but…” It makes me feel rejected, unwanted, as if I am wasting my time.

-I was recently invited as part of a group to attend an event so that my feedback could be sought on a draft strategy.
+I was once invited as part of a group to attend an event so that my feedback could be sought on a draft strategy.
 I listened as we started and quickly heard a pattern emerge.
 Each piece of critique was met with “no, but…” to defend the original thinking.

 By the third “no, but…” my mind was wandering off – what would be the point of adding my expertise to this discussion if I was going to be ignored?
 I day-dreamed of being in the sunshine instead, considered picking up my phone to check my emails, started composing this blog in my head.

-By being defensive our facilitator closed down the conversation before it could get going – to go back against a “no but” is to appear argumentative – and so she missed out on the value of a table of strategists who would have debated each point between them, pulling things apart before putting them back together again.
+By being defensive, our facilitator closed down the conversation before it could get going – to go back against a “no but” is to appear argumentative – and so she missed out on the value of a table of strategists who would have debated each point between them, pulling things apart before putting them back together again.
 Something of real value may have emerged.

 I know that the team that put together the draft strategy worked really hard.
 I am sure that some of our critique was borne from a position of ignorance as to the thought-process that had gone one and not all of it would have been relevant.
 Not all of it would have given the right answers.
 And I definitely know that there is no compulsion to act on every piece of critique in a feedback session.